HelgeCPH/ieee_paper_markdown_pandoc/README.md

 * `pdflatex`
 * `pandoc-crossref`
 * `pandoc-citeproc`
+* `pandoc-include`

+# Support for markdown include

+After writing my script, I found a working Python version of [pandoc-include](https://pypi.org/project/pandoc-include/).
+The [original one](https://github.com/steindani/pandoc-include) is abandoned and does not work anymore.

+The head of the paper is now always in `contents/paper.md`.

 # Ready, set, go
 Executing `make` will create 2 pdf files in the `build` directory.